buildbotics/bbctrl-firmware/README.md

 # Testing the Build

-You can testing C! by going to the *tests* directory in the root of the cbang source tree.
-Then run:
+You can testing C! by going to the *tests* directory in the root of the cbang source tree, building the test programs and running the test harness:

+    cd tests
+    scons
     ./testHarness

 # Troubleshooting